yokolet/rainy-day-blog/docs/models.md

   end
 end
 ```
-[Note] The last line of changing text type limitation doesn't work when
+[Note] The line of changing text type limitation doesn't work when
 the db is PostgreSQL.

 ```bash